 How our interactions and perceptions of the world combine and give rise to the way in which we experience our worlds.

 The way we design reflects how we view the world, and our projects are how the world gazes back.

 What's Up Next

 Like many other recent grads, I'm faced with the question of "what next".
-I am looking for internships for during my PhD (hint: my contact information and resume is here).
+I am looking for internships for during my PhD (hint: my contact information and resume is here if you need something sciencey, and here if you need something more management focused).
 I'll be based in Europe during my PhD, but my end goal is to come back to the states.

 Job wise, I love the Product work I've been doing for the past 2 years, but am also just as at home doing Research, and User Experience Design.
 I have experience in rapid prototyping - I learn, I code, I design, and I also bake mean chocolate chip cookies.

 So whether I choose to go back into the research lab and look deeper into the why of what we are (aka. neuroscience), or if I do get to join a team of people heaven sent and hell bent on changing the world; I will do what I do best.
 Ask harder questions, and find better answers.

 While I don't know what I will be doing just yet, I will keep building.
 I will keep learning.
 I will stand on the shoulders of giants, and reach just that little bit higher.
 And I will always ask what happens to the brain on silicon.